The Sonic-Fusion has been updated, there is now version 2.0.

 A 2 pin US power cord is supplied.
 The unit does support 110-240v, so should you use it outside of America, you only need a plug adapter and not a voltage converter.

-A nickel metal hydride battery is built into the handle.
+A Nickel Metal Hydride (NiMH) battery is built into the handle.

 The battery is not user replaceable and needs to be recharged by sitting it on the base plate of the main uni.